vieira-a/react-tic-tac-toe/RAFACTORING.md

 Those functions, keep the states updated.

 Finally, I build the function to manage the game over state, that shows the game over div.

+I decided not to use the Context API for now, as it was bringing unnecessary complexity.
+That will be for a next refactoring.